MicrosoftDocs/Devices-docs/surface-hub/install-pwa-surface-hub.md

 2. Insert an empty USB flash drive.
 Select output location to go to the location of the package.
 Copy the .ppkg file to the USB drive.

 3. Apply the provisioning package via the Settings app or during first-run setup.
 To learn more, see [Create provisioning packages](/surface-hub/provisioning-packages-for-surface-hub#apply-a-provisioning-package-to-surface-hub)

+ ### Troubleshooting provisioning package PWAs

+If you don't see PWAs listed under **All apps**:

+- Make sure your Surface Hub has the latest updates, specifically [KB5011543](https://support.microsoft.com/help/5011543) (or a subsequent Windows update).
+To learn more about the latest Windows 10 Team updates, refer to [Surface Hub update history](surface-hub-update-history.md).

 ## Learn more